robtweed/qewd-microservices-examples/WINDOWS-IRIS-1.md

 QEWD is ready for use when you see this (the poolsize and port will depend on your *config.json* settings):

+        starting microService connection to http://192.168.1.74:3001
+        starting microService connection to http://192.168.1.74:3002
+        webServerRootPath = C:\qewd-orchestrator/orchestrator/www/
+        route /api will be handled by qx.router
+        Worker Bootstrap Module file written to node_modules/ewd-qoper8-worker.js
         ========================================================
         ewd-qoper8 is up and running.
 Max worker pool size: 2
         ========================================================
         ========================================================
         QEWD.js is listening on port 3000
         ========================================================

+Notice these lines which show that your *orchestrator* will attempt to connect to your MicroServices using the credentials that were in the *config.json*
+file:

+        starting microService connection to http://192.168.1.74:3001
+        starting microService connection to http://192.168.1.74:3002

 The first time you start the *Orchestrator*, it installs a bunch of extra things, so you'll see